What is Virtualization?

 Reading Time – 1 minute, 23 seconds

-Virtualization is the creation of virtual computers to share computation power and hardware resources more efficiently by creating a virtualization layer between the hardware components and the user.
+Virtualization refers to the creation of virtual computers to efficiently share computation power and hardware resources by creating a virtualization layer between the hardware components and the user.

 This layer enables the creation of multiple virtual machines on a single physical computer.
 These virtual machines also require similar hardware resources as any regular computer.
 The virtualization layer helps the virtual machines to share a single set of hardware components with the physical machine.
 This layer configures the physical hardware resources such as processor, random access memory (RAM), storage drive, graphics cards, network interface card, etc. into virtual resources.